EKIVANC/d3js_react_typescript_sample_app/README.md

 # NOTES
 Sample project to demonstrate how to create a line-chart by using d3js and typescript in React.
-The app reads input values (x,y) from a mock API and drwas a line chart by using d3.js.
+The app reads input values (x,y) from a mock API and draws a line chart by using d3.js.
 The application also includes new point adding feature.

 A sample screenshow of the app is as below: